elsayedelmandoh/python/README.md

 ## Author

-This repository is maintained by Elsayed Elmandoh, an AI Engineer passionate about Python and its applications.
+This repository is maintained by Elsayed Elmandoh, an AI Engineer.
 You can connect with Elsayed on [LinkedIn](https://www.linkedin.com/in/elsayed-elmandoh-77544428a/) or follow him on [Twitter](https://twitter.com/elsayedelmandoo) for updates and discussions.

 Happy coding!